FredericGariepy/LighthouseLabs/PKM/W2/D5/project/Report.md

 To further secure your organizaiton consult the recommendation section.

 # Table of Sensors:
+List of sensor *types* in order of appearance.
 1. Bandwidth Usage Sensor (SNMP Traffic Sensor)
 2. Ping Sensor
 3. WMI Security Center Sensor